 The National Center for Education Statistics (NCES) determines the net price for schools based on the total cost of attendance (tuition, fees, room and board, books, supplies and miscellaneous expenses), less the average amount of government and institutional financial aid that each student receives.
-In California, the schools with the lowest net price all cost less than $3,000 per year to attend.
-The following three schools has the lowest reported net prices for the 2011-2012 academic year, according to NCES.
+In California, the schools with the lowest net price all cost less than $3,500 per year to attend.
+The following five schools have the lowest reported net prices for the 2014-2015 academic year, according to NCES.

 Highest Graduation Rate

 Graduation rates can sometimes tell prospective students about the support networks that school offer to ensure that students graduate on time.
 The NCES calculates graduation rates by determining how many full-time undergraduate students complete their degrees within 150% of the expected time.
 Here are the California public and private not-for-profit schools with the highest graduation rates for 2014-2015.

 - Stanford University (94%)

 - University of California - Berkeley (92%)